Heating oil explained

 If you're buying on the internet, look out for sites with premium SSL certificates (the small padlock icon in the top corner of your website bar, next to the web address, like in the image below).
 As these cost money, they're less likely to be used by a fraudster.
 Plus it means the site's secure.

-If you're not sure about a supplier, contact Oilsave at email@example.com.
+If you're not sure about a supplier, contact the UKIFDA at firstname.lastname@example.org.
 It's also worth looking for suppliers with FPS accreditation, as this means they will have had to sign up to its code of practice.

 Where possible, try to plan and buy ahead to save yourself from paying more.
 The prices quoted to us are for standard deliveries.
 If you need it more quickly, express or emergency deliveries are often available, but at a premium price.